phantomx999/Program-Design/HW/HW04/README.md

 ### Running the tests

-We have provided tests for about a couple of the methods in the class _Date_.
+We have provided tests for a couple of the methods in the class _Date_.
 These tests are not sufficient, for the class nor for the methods being tested.
-As part of the homework, you will be writing tests for the other half.
+As part of the homework, you will be writing more tests.
 To see how tests work, navigate to the tests folder, compile the tests, then run the executable.

 ```
 cd HW/HW04